URGENT UPDATE: 5.1.21

 Thank you for your support and understanding as we cope with our current ‘new normal’ under the Covid regulations.
 Do be assured that we are washing hands regularly throughout the day and that equipment and resources are also being cleaned.
 We are washing hands with soap and warm water as well as using hand sanitiser throughout the day at set times and as and when we need it.
 As you are aware, we have staggered starts, break times, lunchtimes and end of day routines to limit our access with other ‘bubbles.’
 Year 4 are in a ‘bubble’ with Year 5, for times when their paths cross during the day.

-PE will be on Tuesday and Thursday afternoons.
+PE will be on Thursday afternoons and swimming is on a Tuesday.
 We will also be running regularly throughout the week as part of our school day to keep us all fit and healthy, so please make sure your child’s PE kit is in school when needed.
 Your child can bring their dirty or wet kit home with them on Fridays so they can be washed ready for the following week, however, due to the current Covid pandemic, it is really important that we limit items coming into school so if possible, please keep the PE kit in school unless it's wet and dirty.
 The children will need blue/black PE shorts, a white T-shirt, trainers, spare socks and a tracksuit for when the weather turns colder as PE will still take place outside, whatever the weather!
 It’s also useful to have a spare plastic bag to keep the trainers separate from the clothing.
 Earrings, watches & Fitbits will need to be removed for the PE lessons and long hair tied back.

 Water Bottles and Lunch